HVIP Public School Bus Set-Aside & EnergIIZE Infrastructure Joint Application Closes on Dec. 15

 For the purposes of HVIP, vehicles eligible for the 25% Refuse Voucher Enhancement must:

-Upon CARB case-by-case approval, a vehicle manufacturer or dealer may request no more than 10 vouchers in any 12 month period for their own use.
-This applies to vehicles the manufacturer produces, vehicles the dealer makes available for sale, demonstration vehicles, and vehicles to be made available for short-term customer use.
+This “demo vehicle” provision applies to vehicles the manufacturer produces, vehicles the dealer makes available for sale, demonstration vehicles, and vehicles to be made available for short-term customer use.
+All vehicles must be HVIP-eligible and the participating dealer/manufacturer must be based in California.

 For ePTO, a new $50,000 incentive level is available starting Nov.
 2022 for storage capacity of greater than 25 kWh.
 Also, ePTO systems will now be allowed to fund up to 65% of the total incremental cost.